edamame-course/2015-tutorials/for_review/josh/2015-06-introduction_to_the_shell.md

 Windows
 -------
-For Windows, we're going to be using gitbash.
+For Windows, we're going to be using MobaXTerm.
 Download and install [MobaXterm](http://mobaxterm.mobatek.net/) Open up the program.